 Rune Dahl Fitjar – University of Stavanger

-The aim of smart specialization is to support regions in building on their existing strengths to develop competitiveness in related, but more complex, new activities.
-So why do regions often target other types of activities in their smart specialization strategies?
+The aim of smart specialisation is to support regions in building on their existing strengths to develop competitiveness in related, but more complex, new activities.
+So why do regions often target other types of activities in their smart specialisation strategies?
 The full paper on which this blog is based on is available here.

 Since 2014 smart specialisation has become the central approach to both regional innovation and cohesion policy in Europe.
 In the 2014–2020 program for the European Structural and Investment Funds, access to EU funding became conditional on regions having a smart specialisation strategy.
 The objective was that it would lead to the launch of 15,000 new products to market, 140,000 new start-ups and 350,000 new jobs by 2020.
 This was to be achieved by an investment of 67 billion EUR to support the over 120 smart specialisation strategies developed by regions in Europe.

 Smart specialisation is rooted in a notion of place-based innovation policy.
 It’s characterised by the identification of strategic areas for intervention based on an analysis of the strengths and potentials of a regional economy.
 However, there have been few evaluations of the efficacy of this prioritisation process.
 In our recent study, we examine the priorities in the 120 regional smart specialisation strategies hitherto developed.
 The evidence reveals a rather mixed bag of approaches, many with little potential for smart specialisation to have a transformative impact on European regions.